alexandraYesbabylon/projectFlow/README.md

 }
 ```

-**Company.form.default.json**: The section `Employees` has been added to show the employees working in each company.
+**Company.form.default.json**: This view is designed for displaying detailed information about a company, including an additional section for listing employees associated with the company.

 ### Client
+**Client.list.default.json**:
-**Client.list.default.json**: The result is sorted by `name` , with a `limit` of 10 par page.
+The results are sorted by the `name` field.
+Pagination is implemented with a `limit` of 10 entries per page.

-**Client.form.default.json**: The section `Projects`  has been added to show the projects that each client has.
+**Client.form.default.json**: In this form view, a new section called `Projects` has been added.
+This section displays the list of projects associated with each client, providing a comprehensive view of the client's projects.

 ### Project
-**Project.list.default.json**: The result is sorted by `startdate`  and shows the total project budgets.
+**Project.list.default.json**: The list of projects is sorted by the `startdate` field, and the view includes the total budgets for all projects.

-**Project.form.default.json**: The section `Employees` has been added to show the employees working in each project.
+**Project.form.default.json**: This form view now includes a dedicated `Employees` section.
+This section provides information about the employees working on each project.

 ### Employee
 **Employee.list.default.json**: The result is sorted by `lastname` and `fistname`  and shows the total employees